-For best results, don’t skip the trip to the freezer before baking.
+- For best results, don’t skip the trip to the freezer before baking.
 The brief cooling helps the scones rise higher and keep their shape better as they bake.

 So when it comes to the amount of cream to use, you’ll want to add as much as is needed to make a just moist dough (with no patches of dry flour at the bottom of the bowl.)
 That may end up being a bit more (or less) than the recipe specifies.

 Get the Recipe: Strawberry Cream Scones

-- 3 cups all-purpose flour
+- 3 cups (375 g) all-purpose flour

-- 1 Tbsp baking powder
+- 1 Tablespoon baking powder

-- 1 tsp fine table salt
+- 1 teaspoon salt

-- 1/3 cup granulated sugar adjust to taste
+- 1/3 cup (65 g) granulated white sugar, adjust to taste

-- 1 tsp vanilla or vanilla bean paste
+- 1 teaspoon vanilla , or vanilla bean paste

-- 1 1/3 - 1 1/2 cups cold heavy whipping cream use as much as needed to moisten
+- 1 1/3 - 1 1/2 cups (300-330 ml) cold heavy whipping cream, (35% b.f.) plus more, as needed to moisten

-- 1 - 1 1/4 cups diced fresh strawberries fairly finely diced
+- 1 - 1 1/4 cups diced fresh strawberries, diced into 1/2-inch pieces

-- Additional heavy cream for brushing
+- Additional heavy cream, for brushing

 - White granulated sugar

-Preheat the oven to 425°F. Line a baking sheet with parchment paper and set aside.
+- Preheat the oven to 425°F (regular bake/not fan assisted).
+Line a baking sheet with parchment paper and set aside.

-Prepare the strawberries and place into a bowl.
+- Prepare the strawberries and place into a bowl.
 Toss with a bit of flour (just a couple of teaspoons) and set aside. *Note, if using imported, out of season strawberries, I like to add a teaspoon or so of sugar, as well.

-Whisk together the flour, baking powder, salt and sugar in a large bowl.
+- Whisk together the flour, baking powder, salt and sugar in a large bowl.

-Measure out the heavy cream, then stir in the vanilla.
+- Measure out the heavy cream, then stir in the vanilla.
 Pour half of the cream over the dry ingredients, then stirring gently while adding just enough of the rest of the heavy cream to make a just moist dough.
 There shouldn't be any pockets of dry flour in the bottom of the bowl, but the dough shouldn't be super sticky, either.
 Don't hesitate to add an additional tablespoon or so of heavy cream if needed to achieve this.
 Gently and quickly stir in the strawberries.

-Remove the dough to a lightly floured work surface.
+- Remove the dough to a lightly floured work surface.
 Gently gather the dough into a rough ball, then using the palms of your hands, gently press into a 7-inch round, even-height circle.
 (Press in along the sides, as well, to ensure the sides are not crumbly).